 Alternatively, if you want to use record URLs often for collaboration or for automations, then you may want to create a formula field that concatenates together several pieces of information.
 For the URL to appear correctly you will need:

-or (including the view):
+or (including the table and view):

 2. The RECORD_ID() for each particular record.
 This can be a separate Record ID formula field, or you can simply use the